sword-web/sword-layers/README.md

 // Each layer has:
 // 1.
 A configuration struct (e.g., BodyLimitConfig)
 // 2.
 A layer struct with a `new()` method that accepts the config (e.g., BodyLimitLayer)
 // 3.
-Standardized error responses using sword-responses
+Standardized error responses

 pub struct LayerConfig {
     pub enabled: bool,